-Introduction to electives
+Introduction to your medical elective

+It is important that you start thinking about your elective well in advance.
 Unfortunately, many students make the mistake of underestimating the amount of effort required in organising a successful elective.